outdreamer/build-a-cure/docs/tasks/implementation_options.md

 	- this function generates output like the example query below for the sorting algorithm test_problem, where the query implements the specified workflow

-	1. break the given intent (or the intent of the workflow or problem statement) into sub-intents
+	1. break the given intent (or the intent of the workflow or problem statement) into sub-intents, matched to 'info required to solve the problem'

 	2. then find/build/derive functions that can fulfill each sub-intent
 		- if functions are already indexed by intent, this can be a simple 'find' query to find structures of existing functions that fulfill the specified intent